-A short ceremony was held at Rayne Church, where the couple allowed friends and fans to take photos.
+A short ceremony was held at Rayne Church.
 The couple then got into an old Land Rover decorated with paper hearts and tin cans as they drove to the reception.
 The reception itself was held in the grounds of Wardhill Castle, owned by the bride’s father.

 Wedding envy by Emma Roffey